RyanFitzgerald/construct/README.md

 </div>
 ```

+For more extensive examples on how to use the grid, take a look at the ```index.html``` within the project repo.

 ## Grid

 The grid system works in terms of small, medium, large, and extra large screen sizes (defined within ```_variables.scss```).
 The grid works mobile-first, meaning if you apply a class at a smaller screen size, it will ripple up to larger screen sizes unless any of the larger screen sizes have their own class applied.